Daria2517047/DVD-f/README.md

 The original Psych Engine was developed by Shadow Mario and Riveren You can find the source code for Psych Engine [here](https://github.com/ShadowMario/FNF-PsychEngine).
 The base game, Friday Night Funkin' was created by Ninjamuffin99, Phantom Arcade, Evilsk8r, and Kawai Sprite.
 You can find the source code for the Friday Night Funkin [here](https://github.com/FunkinCrew/Funkin).

-**User Note:** This project aims to provide an extended gameplay experience while respecting the official "Psych Engine."
-To enjoy the unaltered original experience, we encourage you to support the original developers.
+**User Note:** This project aims to provide an extended gameplay experience while respecting Psych Engine.
+To enjoy the unaltered original experience, we encourage you to support the original developers and the devs of Psych engine.

 ## Installation:
 You must have [the most up-to-date version of Haxe](https://haxe.org/download/), Don't stop using 4.1.5, it misses With some stuff.